nokia/SReXperts/docs/nos/sros/intermediate/nos-sros-activity-08.md

 ///
 ///

 Does your solution behave as expected?
-Before proceeding, make sure the `apply-group` or / and LLDP configuration is in the same state as it was originally in order not to interfere with any other usecases.
+Before proceeding, make sure the `apply-group` or / and LLDP configuration is in the same state as it was originally in order not to interfere with any other activities.

 Testing your script on `PE2` is well and good, however the real use case only becomes apparent once you make changes on neighboring nodes and let your automation pick up on the events.